 Both the Part 141 and the Part 142 CASA technical assessor’s handbook and worksheet have been published on the CASA website to help operators understand the things CASA inspectors take into account when assessing either a Part 141 or a Part 142 application.
 You can also read CASA’s guidance to staff on how applications that have been submitted using either the Part 141 Sample Operations Manual or a Part 142 sample exposition template should be assessed.
 This guidance is designed to facilitate the consistency of assessments across different CASA offices.

 Please note that the satisfactory assessment of a Part 142 application does not automatically grant an operator a Part 141 certificate as well.
 If you want to apply for both a Part 142 and a Part 141 authorisation you:

 - will need to specifically request the Part 141 flying training authorisation on your application

 - can use your Part 142 exposition to provide information about how you comply with the both the Part 141 and 142 regulations

 - must provide additional syllabuses for any Part 141 flying training you want to undertake

 - need to provide any additional information required that is unique to Part 141.

 Want to know more?

-If you have any questions after viewing the guidance material, please submit an enquiry using our online form or call CASA on 131 757.
+If you have any questions after viewing the guidance material, please call us on 131 757.